 Thank you for spending some time on my website.

-I brought along my sister’s old point and shoot camera to photograph the landscape.
+My sister had an old point and shoot film camera I would bring along to photograph the landscape.
 I was hooked on photography after viewing the 4×6 glossy prints from the first roll of film.
 Since that day I have been constantly photographing everything.
-I am extremely grateful to be able to make a living doing what I truly love for over 24 years.

 Since 2016 I have been an assistant adjunct professor at the University of New England teaching digital photography.

+I am extremely grateful to be able to make a living doing what I truly love for over 24 years.
 My dog Homer and I recently moved to a home in South Portland where I am learning to garden during the Covid-19 pandemic.